What “Informed Pay” means

 The math section!
 Follow along to understand exactly what goes into our calculations.

-First, we do have to make some assumptions because the data we don’t have (yet 🙂) is job-seekers’ individual data.
+First, we do have to make some assumptions because the data we don’t let job-seekers input personal data.
 So the assumptions we make to standardize this process are:

-- And national (rather than local) averages for all input numbers in the calculation.
+- And national (rather than local or personal) averages for all other input numbers in the calculation.

 As such, Informed Pay then uses each of the following numbers: